Simulations¶

 The workflow to build a simulation is to first generate an

 over the local and distributed hardware resources (see Domain decomposition).
-Then, the simulation is build using this arbor.domain_decomposition
+Then, the simulation is built using this arbor.domain_decomposition.

 # Get a communication context (with 4 threads, no GPU)